PowerShell/PowerShell/demos/SystemD/readme.md

 - Install PowerShell

 Note: Accessing the SystemD journal requires privileges.
-THe user must have authorization to elevate with sudo.
+The user must have authorization to elevate with sudo.
 You will be prompted for a sudo password when running the demo.